 If the RequestType is "OngoingIdentityAssociation" (see Table 5.7.2-3), SUPI is the only valid identity type in the RequestValues field.
 If the RequestType is “OngoingIdentityAssociation” and any other identity type is provided, the IQF shall signal the error by setting the LDTaskObject Status to "Invalid" (see TS 103 120 [6] clause 8.3.3).

-If a temporary identity is provided, the following shall also be present as RequestValues:
+If a temporary identity is provided, the following may also be present as RequestValues:

 - NRCellIdentity, given as defined in Table 5.7.2-4 below.